zhou-1/Personal/README.md

 [Industrial]
 [Projects in Hikvision Intern](https://github.com/zhou-1/projectsInHikIntern)
-Software Projects about industrial camera, computer vision and algorithms in C++.
+Software Projects about industrial camera, computer vision and algorithms in C++ and JAVA.

 [GE Healthcare Hackathon](https://github.com/zhou-1/predix-engine-dashboard)
 Won the First prize in the GE Healthcare Hackathon 2017.